Devansh-Maurya/Bulb-Control-By-Arduino-and-Mobile/README.md

 ## [Download the app](https://github.com/Devansh-Maurya/Bulb-Control-By-Arduino-and-Mobile/raw/master/Bluetooth%20Bulb%20Control.apk)
 ## [Arduino Code](/bluetooth/bluetooth.ino)

-### Implementing a system where we can automatically switch on or off any two appliances through a mobile device using necessary micro controller and sensors.
+### Implementing a system where we can automatically switch on or off any two appliances through a mobile device using necessary Arduino Uno and Bluetooth module.

 ### COMPONENTS REQUIRED:
 1. Arduino Uno